ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 </div>

-`ComponentStore` was designed with such approach in mind.
+`ComponentStore` was designed with such an approach in mind.
 The main APIs of `ComponentStore` (`updater`, `effect` and `select`) are meant to wrap the **HOW** state is changed, extracted or effected, and then provided with inputs.

-Below are the two examples of re-implemented [Paginator component](https://material.angular.io/components/paginator/overview) from Angular Material library of UI components.
+Below are the two examples of a re-implemented [Paginator component](https://material.angular.io/components/paginator/overview) from Angular Material (a UI component library).
 These re-implementations are very functionally close alternatives.

-Here's the source code of the [Material's paginator.ts](https://github.com/angular/components/blob/23d3c216c65b327e0acfb48b53302b8fda326e7f/src/material/paginator/paginator.ts#L112) for the reference.
+Here's the source code of the [Material's paginator.ts](https://github.com/angular/components/blob/23d3c216c65b327e0acfb48b53302b8fda326e7f/src/material/paginator/paginator.ts#L112) as a reference.

-What we can see is that while the *"PaginatorComponent providing ComponentStore"* example already makes the component a lot smaller, reactive, removes `this._changeDetectorRef.markForCheck()` and organizes it into distinct "read"/"write"/"effect" buckets, it still could be harder to read. *"PaginatorComponent with PaginatorStore"* example adds readability and further improves testability of behaviors and business logic.
+What we can see is that while the *"PaginatorComponent providing ComponentStore"* example already makes the component a lot smaller, reactive, removes `this._changeDetectorRef.markForCheck()` and organizes it into distinct "read"/"write"/"effect" buckets, it still could be hard to read.
+The *"PaginatorComponent with PaginatorStore"* example adds readability and further improves the testability of behaviors and business logic.

 <div class="alert is-helpful">